 Clear Definitions Help Ensure Clear Audits

-Understanding AMS2750E definitions is key to understanding AMS2750E requirements and meeting audit requirements.
+Understanding AMS2750E heat treatment standards is key to understanding AMS2750E requirements and meeting audit requirements.

 If you have any AMS2750E questions, contact Conrad Kacsik.

 To read more of Jason's articles related to Nadcap heat treat audits and pyrometry, you can visit his articles at HeatTreatToday.com as well as Thermal Processing Magazine.